-A study conducted by MetricNet and summarized in the figures below concluded that a positive customer experience in the contact center was strongly correlated with higher enterprise profitability in a number of industries.
+A study conducted by MetricNet and summarized in the figures below and on the next page concluded that a positive customer experience in the contact center was strongly correlated with higher enterprise profitability in a number of industries.
 Contact centers that performed in the top quartile of their industries generated profits far in excess of the industry average!